FailedCode/ExtendedTemplates/README.md

 | `content`             | dictionary    | Pairs of name and string templates.
 May contain variables. |

 #### `files_and_folders`
-Filepaths may be appended with a pipe "|" character, followed by a path to a template file or a named content, used as a template for the first file.
+Filepaths may be appended with a pipe "|" character, followed by a path to a template file, named content or URL content.
 Multiple templates can be used (separated by more pipes).
 The path is relative to the snippet file.
-Named content must be enclosed in angle brackets "<name>".
+Named content must be enclosed in angle brackets "`<name>`".
 The values will be appended to the file.
+URL content must be enclosed in square brackets "`[http://example.com/template.txt]`"

-Already existing files will not be altered.
+**Already existing files will not be altered.**

 #### `content`
 If you need only a very small template and don't want to clutter your system with tiny files, you can define content within the snippet file.